mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

     :ref:`Dr. Mingw debugger <dr_minw>`

 If you experience a crash on Windows, and can reproduce the crash, the bug report will be much more valuable if you can create a backtrace.
-A backtrace is somewhat akin to an airplane's blackbox, in that they tell what set of instructions your computer was running when it was crashing (where the crash happened), making it very useful to figure out why the crash happened.
+A backtrace is somewhat akin to an airplane's black box, in that they tell what set of instructions your computer was running when it was crashing (where the crash happened), making it very useful to figure out why the crash happened.

 The :ref:`Dr. Mingw debugger <dr_minw>` is bundled with Krita.
 Please visit the page :ref:`Dr. Mingw debugger <dr_minw>` for instructions on getting a backtrace with it.

 Windows: Krita's window is semi-transparent
 -------------------------------------------

-Chances are you are using an NVidia GPU.
-Due to a bug in Nvidia's driver that we haven't been able to workaround yet, sometimes Krita's window will be transparent or semi-transparent.
+Chances are you are using an NVIDIA GPU.
+Due to a bug in NVIDIA's driver that we haven't been able to work around yet, sometimes Krita's window will be transparent or semi-transparent.
 The solution is to enable the Angle renderer in Krita's Settings dialog.
 Open the :menuselection:`Settings` menu (Press Alt-N if the menubar is not visible and your system is in English), then open the :guilabel:`Configure Krita` dialog.
-In the dialog window select the :guilabel:`Display` page and select the Angle renderer in the :guilabel:`Preferred Renderer` combobox.
+In the dialog window select the :guilabel:`Display` page and select the Angle renderer in the :guilabel:`Preferred Renderer` drop down.
 Restart Krita.

 Why are there ampersand (&) characters in some docker titles?
 -------------------------------------------------------------